General (scope, time limits)

 The LITP foresees a border procedure.
 Two Transit Centres for Foreigners were built and opened in 2017, one in Tovarnik at the border with Serbia and another in Trilj near the border with Bosnia and Herzegovina.

 At the moment the border procedure provided under the LITP does not take place in those two centres.
 According to information provided by the Ministry of Interior at the beginning of 2019 it was still not clear when the implementation of the border procedure would start.
-However no information is available whether this has change in the course of 2019.
+However no information is available whether this has change in the course of 2019 and 2020.
+Thus, there is currently no border procedure in Croatia according to the knowledge of the Croatian Law Centre.

 According to the LITP, the border procedure would be applicable for the foreigner who expresses intention of lodging an application or make subsequent application at a border crossing point or in a transit zone of an airport, sea port or internal water port, provided that the following conditions are met: